 - Active filters - lists all of the currently selected filters and groupings for the list.

 - Statistic Overview - general statistics of the currently listed tests, split into the number of passed, failed, and other tests.

 - Run History - overview of dates when tests were run

 - Tests List - the list of all the individual tests, to dive into the STR - click on the specific test.
 Each test is characterized by:

-- Status - the final status reported by the tests.
+- Status - the final status reported by the specific test run.